pulumi/workshops/azure-intro/java/content/lab-02/README.md

 import com.pulumi.azurenative.resources.ResourceGroup;
 ```

 Next, create your Resource Group.
-In Pulumi, this is done by `new`-ing up an object within the `Pulumi.run()` lambda, and assigning the resourceGroup resource to that constant, like so:
+In Pulumi, this action is done by generating a new object within the `Pulumi.run()` lambda, and assigning the resourceGroup resource to that constant, like so:

 ```java
 var resourceGroup = new ResourceGroup("app");